Mathmode/Optimizing-VPINNs-Using-LS/README.md

 # Optimizing VPINNs Using LS

-Pieces of codes of the manuscript "Optimizing Variational Physics-Informed Neural Networks Using Least Squares" are available in [link to the preprint soon!]
+Pieces of code of the manuscript "Optimizing Variational Physics-Informed Neural Networks Using Least Squares" which is available at [link to the preprint soon!]

 Section S3_automatic_differentiation relates to Section 3 in the manuscript.
 To reproduce the manuscript results, execute 'outer.py'.